 - Why should I major in Theology and Religious Studies?

-- What’s unique about the Theology and Religious Studies major at Villanova?
+- What’s unique about a Theology and Religious Studies major at Villanova?

 - I am interested in a double major.
 Can I do this with Theology and Religious Studies?

 - What are the requirements for being a Theology and Religious Studies major?

 - I’m thinking about becoming a Theology and Religious Studies major.
 What do I do now?

 - Now I’ve decided to become a Theology and Religious Studies major.
 What’s my next step?

 - What kind of variety is there to Theology and Religious Studies classes?

 - How much choice do I have in picking my theology and religion classes?